-On the toolbar, you will see two basic buttons for turning your ships, the first for turning counterclockwise and the second for turning clockwise.
+Under the picture of the selected ship you will see options for turning your ships, the first for turning to Port (left) and the second for turning to Starboard (right).
 When you click on either of these buttons, it issues a command to the selected ship to turn in that direction.
 Each time you click on the button, it will command the ship to turn an additional 2 naval points, or 22 1⁄2 degrees.
 Thus, you can click on the button twice to turn 45 degrees, four times to turn 90 degrees, or as many as 8 times to turn 180 degrees.

 Select one of your ships on the chart and click on one of the turn buttons to change the direction it should sail in.
 Notice that on the Main Chart, a yellow arrow appears showing you the new commanded direction.
 However, based on the size of the ship, it will take some time for the ship to accomplish the turn and face that direction.
 Also, you should understand that when you change the direction of a group of ships, that you should issue the turn command only to the flagship.
 The other ships in the group will automatically follow the flagship through the turn.
 You should avoid issuing commands to individual ships in a group as this will cause them to become Detached from their group and require that you issue commands for them separately.

 Note: The "Grp Port" and "Grp Star" commands in the above ship image.

-There are two basic buttons on the toolbar for changing the speed of the selected ship.
-Clicking on the first will cause the speed of the selected ship to increase by 1 knot while clicking on the second will lower the speed by one knot.
+There are four commands for changing the speed of the selected ship.
+Clicking on the Inc will cause the speed of the selected ship to increase by 1 knot while clicking on the Dec will lower the speed by one knot.
+You can also use "Min Speed" to sail at the slowest speed, or "Max Speed" to accelerate to the max possible speed with a single click.
 Again, when you have ships sailing in a group, you should only issue this command to the flagship in that group, not the individual ships behind it.